Making Bagels at Home

-Poached in boiled water and honey, sprinkled with sesame and poppy seeds, here's the story about a Montreal-style bagels recipe adapted for my little home kitchen in Australia!
+Poached in honey-sweetened water, here's the story behind a Montréal-style bagel recipe adapted for my little home kitchen in Australia.

 Bagels in many ways • Photography © Bottle and Brush Studio 2021-22